OneMadGypsy/SimPIL-Font/README.md

 ```

 ## Facts
+* You can call `FONTMAP` with a new `fontdir` as many times as you like.
+All the new font metadata will be added to what already exists.
 * `encoding` can be set in the constructor or `.instance` method.
 The default is `"unic"`.
 The encoding must be valid or it will default to `"unic"`.
 For information on valid encodings see: https://pillow.readthedocs.io/en/stable/reference/ImageFont.html#PIL.ImageFont.truetype
 * If you are on windows, `C:/Windows/Fonts` directory is automatically loaded.
 If that's all you need it is unnecessary to call `FONTMAP`.
 There is a spot reserved for "Linux" and "Darwin" to do the same thing, but I didn't know the directories to use, and have no way to test them.
 If you are on one of those systems, adjust [`FONTDIR`](https://github.com/OneMadGypsy/SimPIL-Font/blob/main/simpilfont.py#L27) accordingly.